galasa-dev/galasa.dev/src/markdown-pages/docs/running-simbank-tests/web-app-integration-test.md

 logger.info("Test method complete");
 ```

-At the end of the test, the Selenium Manager automatically closes the WebDriver which removes the WebPage.
+At the end of the test, the Selenium Manager automatically closes the WebDriver which removesage.